alinaerf/Full-Stack-2022/README.md

 - Phonebook page with functionality of adding numbers and filtering by name (React.JS)

 ### Part 3:
-- Backend of the phonebook page (Node.JS, Express, MongoDB) [Deployed to Heroku: https://hidden-garden-02403.herokuapp.com/]
+- Backend of the phonebook page (Node.JS, Express, MongoDB, Regex) [Deployed to Heroku: https://hidden-garden-02403.herokuapp.com/]

 ### Part 4:
 - Backend of the blog list application with functionality of log in, adding a new blog, liking a blog.
 (Node.js, Express, MongoDB)